Composing an era of harmony for our community

 Violin-maker and Violins of Hope curator Avshalom Weinstein explains how this incredible collection of instruments from the Holocaust came together.

-Violins of Hope-Wisconsin, beginning in September 2025 through January 2026, is presented by Milwaukee Youth Symphony Orchestra (MYSO) and their community partners in collaboration with Violins of Hope.
+Violins of Hope-Wisconsin, beginning in September 2025 through January 2026, is presented by Milwaukee Youth Symphony Orchestra (MYSO) and their community partners along with Violins of Hope.

 Milwaukee Youth Symphony orchestra